Blumlaut/ai-changelog-generator/README.md

 latest changes appear first.

 ## Adding to your repository
+0. Create a "CHANGELOG.md" file with the contents of "# Changelog" in your main brain.
 1. Copy the workflow from `.github/workflows/generate-changelog.yml` into your repository.
 2. Provide your AI provider API key as a secret named `AI_API_KEY`.